 - Deformity of the abdominal wall, muscles and connective tissue

 - Abdominal surgeries

-A new technique called an endoscopic abdominoplasty can be utilized to correct muscle deformity and remove the excess fat.
-This procedure is not used to correct excessive skin.
-A short incision is made above the pubic area and a fiber optic camera placed for guidance in performing a muscle placation (tightening).
+This is a technologically advanced technique that utilizes fiberoptic equipment and instruments to correct separation of the abdominal muscles and remove the excess fat.
+This procedure is not used to remove large amounts of excessive skin.
+A short incision is made above the pubic area and a fiber optic camera placed for guidance in performing a muscle plication (tightening).
 The excess fat is removed utilizing liposuction.

-Each Destin plastic surgeon at our practice near Mobile, AL and Pensacola, FL is frequently asked to see patients who underwent procedures at other facilities for possible revisions.
-Most commonly this is due to concerns about the scar.
-Many times these can be revised and often, significant improvement can be obtained.
+Dr. Burden frequently is asked to see patients who underwent procedures at other facilities for possible revisions.
+Most commonly this is due to concerns about the lack of body contouring or the scar.
+Many times these can be revised, and often significant improvement can be obtained.

-Dr. William R. Burden, MD, FACS and Dr. L. Scott Ennis, MD, FACS are known for their experience and dedication to staying in the forefront of leading technology in plastic surgery.
-Drs.
-Burden and Ennis not only treat many patients from Panama City, Pensacola, Fort Walton Beach, Tallahassee, Dothan, Atlanta, and Birmingham but also from around the world.
-Many people travel from Europe, South America and Asia to Destin to seek out their services.
+Dr. William R. Burden, MD, FACS is known for his experience and dedication to staying in the forefront of leading technology in plastic surgery.
+Dr. Burden not only treats many patients from Panama City, Pensacola, Fort Walton Beach, Tallahassee, Dothan, Atlanta, and Birmingham but also from around the world.
+Many people travel from Europe, South America and Asia to Destin to seek out his services.